This site contains affiliate links for which I may be compensated.

 If I was to keep one yellow honey type fig once I start culling, it would have to be Deanna.

-I would like to add that in a previous year this tree got stressed due to being root bound or lack of watering on schedule.
+I would like to add that in a previous year this tree got stressed due to being Root bound or lack of watering on schedule.
 This Resulted in figs that were relatively dry and had no flavor.
 Even the color on the inside was different.

 For those who get discouraged whenever you get poor results in pots, you cannot always blame it on the fig.